davide-casiraghi/php-responsive-random-quote/README.md

 ])
 ```

+## Add quotes to the database table

+The package adds in the application in which it is installed the route **/php-responsive-quote/**
+From this route it's possible to add, edit and remove the quotes and their translations.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.